ldarren/pico-mw-mgr/README.md

 	}
 }
 ```
+this example shown that the paramter of middleware were determined when creating the route, instead of determined at the time of creating the middleware, this make the middleware more reusable.

 a working example can be found in `/test` folder. run the example by `npm test`

 ### parameter initialization
-by default when a parameter initialize as pure js object
+by default when a parameter initialize as a empty js object
 ```javascript
 router.get('/users/:userId', mwm(
 	[func, 'obj']